Ali-asgar-malekpur/stock-market-kafka-project/README.md

-# Stock Market Real-Time Data Engineering Project Using Kafka and AWS Services
+# Stock Market Real-Time Data Project Using Kafka and AWS Services

 ## 📌 Overview
 In this project, I have built a complete **end-to-end data engineering pipeline** for real-time stock market data using **Apache Kafka**.